-Birdlife is prolific and varied, ranging from water birds to forest dwellers.
+Birdlife is impressively varied, ranging from water birds to forest dwellers.
 There are many species of ducks, geese and an array of heron.
-Elephants are numerous, particularly during the dry season, as well buffalo, giraffe, lion, leopard, cheetah, wild dog, hyena, jackal and the full range of antelope, large and small, including the red lechwe.
-Wild dog, whose numbers are rapidly dwindling elsewhere, are regularly seen and have been subject to a project being run in the area since 1989.
+Elephants are numerous, particularly during the dry season, as well as buffalo, giraffes, lions, leopards, cheetahs, wild dogs, hyenas, jackals and the full range of antelopes, large and small, including the red lechwe.
+Wild dogs, whose numbers are rapidly dwindling elsewhere, are regularly seen and are the fortunate participants of a protection project, which has been operating in the area since 1989.

 Moremi is best visited in the dry season and game viewing is at its peak from July to October, when seasonal pans dry up and the wildlife concentrates on the permanent water.
-At any time of the year, game is prolific (although what is seen obviously varies with the season).
+However, at any point during the year, game is visible in abundance (although the species that can be observed varies with the season).
 The trails through the reserve are well maintained, making it accessible for self-drive travellers.
 Alternatively, guides regularly take visitors on excursions, explaining the nature and habits of the animals as they pass.